iintrn/pgame/pgame-16070/Seminar_16070.md

 7. Aktivitas Forensik Digital

-ìPhysical evidence cannot be wrong, it cannot perjure itself, it cannot be wholly absent.
-Only HUMAN failure to find it, study and understand it, can diminish its valueî.
+‚ÄúPhysical evidence cannot be wrong, it cannot perjure itself, it cannot be wholly absent.
+Only HUMAN failure to find it, study and understand it, can diminish its value‚Äù.
 Maka investigator harus menggunakan berbagai sudut pandang untuk dapat menemukan gambaran dari scene dan bukti yang sedang di investigasi.

 8. Chain of Custody